 - Other field work that assists farmers to implement whole farm plans.

 Crews have tools, personal protective equipment and accredited farm chemical user training.
-The PPWCMA has limited funding to supply some native plants, tree guards, Queensland Fruit Fly traps, nesting boxes and other materials.
+The PPWCMA the capacity to supply native plants, tree guards, Queensland Fruit Fly traps, nesting boxes and other materials so please feel free to discuss your needs with us.

 The work crews project is operating from November 2020 (depending on coronavirus (COVID-19) restrictions) until April 2021.